MicrosoftDocs/sql-docs/docs/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports.md

 * Mobile reports
 ::: moniker-end

-Store and manage your content securely, schedule report processing, access reports on demand, and subscribe to published reports.
-Tag your favorite reports for quick access, and manage SSRS content with appropriate permissions.
+Store and manage your content securelyin the traditional folder hierarchy.
+Tag your favorite reports for quick access.
+Those with appropriate permissions can manage and administer SSRS content.
+Schedule report processing, access reports on demand, and subscribe to published reports

-Learn more about the [Web portal](../reporting-services/web-portal-ssrs-native-mode.md).
+To learn mor, see [The web portal of a report server - SSRS Native mode](../reporting-services/web-portal-ssrs-native-mode.md).

 ::: moniker range="=sql-server-2016"